chriskottom/chriskottom.com-legacy/source/_posts/2014-04-07-building-your-own-baseline-vagrant-box.markdown

 3. I indicate that I want to use the `:chef-solo` provisioner when setting up the VM.
 4. I specify a list of [Chef][3] recipes that should be executed, in order, on the newly created VM.
 5. I provide a Hash of parameters that the recipes will need to do their work.

+(**Note:** Yes, I'm aware that Ruby 2.1.1 has been released, but some combination of Ubuntu Precise, the libraries that are installed, and Ruby 2.1.1 seems to make Nokogiri compilation choke.
+Downgrading Ruby to 2.1.0 seemed to solve the problem.)

 ## Step 6: Vagrant UP! ##
 It's time to light this thing up with `vagrant up`.